A RE-DESIGN FOR

 MY FAVORITE MUSEUM

-The National WWII Museum is my favorite museum in the country, but the original branding felt bland and out dated.
+The National WWII Museum is one of my favorite museums in the entire country, so I decided to take my hand at what the brand identity would like like if I were to design it.
 A museum of this quality deserves a visually appealing identity.
 The WWII Museum of New Orleans is a living archive of American history, memory, and first hand human experiences.
 The challenge with this redesign was honoring the weight of that legacy while modernizing how the story is visually told.
 The goal was not to make the museum feel trend-driven, but to make it feel intentional, clear, and emotionally resonant for a contemporary audience.

-The existing visual system communicated information effectively, but lacked the warmth that a museum should have across digital and promotional touchpoints.
+The existing visual system communicated information effectively, but I think branding could have been approached in a different, more modern way that still kept the spirit of history.
 This redesign focused on clarity, simplifying, and respect for the subject matter.
-Typography, layout, and visual hierarchy were refined to feel timeless rather than ornamental, allowing the stories, artifacts, and voices of history to lead, while the design quietly supports them.
+Typography, layout, and visual hierarchy were refined to feel timeless, allowing the stories, artifacts, and voices of history to lead, while the design quietly supports them.

 A SYMBOL OF STRENGTH